catalyzeio/stratum-docs/concepts/sites.md

 summary: Mapping hostnames to certificates and services on The Platform.
 ---

-The [The Platform](https://datica.com/platform) concept of a **Site** represents the mapping of a hostname to a [code service](/compliant-cloud/articles/concepts/services#code-services).
+[The Platform](https://datica.com/platform) concept of a **Site** represents the mapping of a hostname to a [code service](/compliant-cloud/articles/concepts/services#code-services).
 An [environment](/compliant-cloud/articles/concepts/environments) can have more than one code service, so its [service proxy](/compliant-cloud/articles/concepts/service-proxy) needs to know how to route requests.

 ## Creating a New Site